spotlightpa/poor-richard/content/news/2023-10-23-SPLPARPROB.md

 Kathryn Ah Wong is one of those people.

-In April, the Clearfield County mother of two was told her younger son had been kicked off of his CHIP benefits because he had outside insurance.
+In April, the Crawford County mother of two was told her younger son had been kicked off of his CHIP benefits because he had outside insurance.
 It was an error, Ah Wong said, but it led her on a monthslong odyssey.

 It’s possible Ah Wong’s issues were related to yet another big change Pennsylvania was undertaking earlier this year: <a href="https://www.spotlightpa.org/news/2023/04/pa-medicaid-snap-food-stamps-rollbacks-staffing/">an ambitious IT overhaul of its CHIP system</a>, switching the responsibility for reenrolling children in that program from participating insurers to DHS.